 Spotify Playlist Promotion

-My motto for 2018 has been: Get 10,000 followers on Spotify, and it will change your career.
+My motto for 2019 is: Get 10,000 followers on Spotify, and it will change your career.
 Getting followers and Spotify playlist promotion is on everybody’s mind.
 Just a few years ago most influencers, music promoters, venues, radio stations, and brands wanted to know how many social media followers a band has.
 Now, they want to know how many streams they have on Spotify, or how many followers on Spotify.

 I don’t want to repeat too much of what I wrote in a previous article How To Get Followers On Spotify.
 This article will serve as an update to my last article and give you a bunch of new tips on Spotify playlist promotion and how to get more Spotify plays.
 And now….

 20 Spotify Playlist Promotion Tips for 2019

 Verify and optimize your Spotify profile.
 Make sure you verify your Spotify profile by getting access to the Spotify For Artists portal.

 We’ll get into specifics on where to find curators and tips and tricks on how to land them.
 But let’s start with some basics.
 Listen to a couple songs on the playlist first to get a feel for the theme.
 Pitch the right song for each playlist.
 Just because you are a rock band, doesn’t mean that your song fits every rock playlist.
 Pay attention to the theme and sub-genres featured in the playlist.
 Don’t submit a hip hop track to an indie rock playlist.
 Also, don’t submit old music to a playlist that features “new” or “fresh” tracks.